yoavaviram/python-google-spreadsheet/README.md

 Please note that in order to work with a Google Spreadsheet it must be accessible to the user who's login credentials are provided.
-The `GOOGLE_SPREADSHEET_SOURCE` is used by google to identify your application and track API calls.
+The `GOOGLE_SPREADSHEET_SOURCE` argument is used by Google to identify your application and track API calls.

 Working with a Worksheet: